jarylc/Carousell-GoBot/README.md

           [{{ITEM}}](https://www.carousell.sg/inbox/{{ID}})
           Deal ${{OFFER}} in {{HOURS}} hour(s)!
       ```
+### Commands (prefixed with command_prefix configuration)
+Currently, only your account can send these commands:
+- `deal` - schedule a deal and set reminders based on reminders configuration
+  - arguments: date/day and time (optional)
+  - if no arguments, it will read the most recent reply and response
+  - uses natural date processing.
+ELI5: something like a simple AI to detect dates in sentences.

 ## Roadmap
 See the [open issues](https://gitlab.com/jarylc/carousell-gobot/-/issues) for a list of proposed features (and known